ahundt/cis/doc/intro.rst

 max error criteria so that the ICP would not stop iterating unless the maximum error criteria was sufficiently low.
 The next criteria was a change in error criteria so that the ICP would not stop iterating unless the optimization no longer had an effect on reducing the error.
 The final criteria was a maximum iteration so that the ICP would not just keep running forever if the error never met any of the previous criteria.
-All of these error criteria were checked after each iteration by the shouldTerminate function to determine if the ICP should be stopped.
+Each error criteria were checked after each iteration by the shouldTerminate function to determine if the ICP should be stopped.

 Tabular Summary of PA 4 Results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~